myseq/myseq.github.io/content/about.md

 > ***All contents, blog posts, and opinions are on my own.***

+<! --
+## MySeq Acronym

+MYSEQ (Mapping Your Security Essentials Quadrants)
+: This focuses on Myseq's ability to map out and analyze different security areas.

+MYSEQ (Mastering Your Security Essential Quotas)
+: If Myseq involves setting security goals (quotas), this option could be relevant.
+-->

 ## About
 <!-- 🐛🐜🐞🐝  t-rex :  🦖 -->
 <!-- "simplifycybersecurity", "myseq", "🐛", "🐜", "🐞", "🐝" ]  -->